Article · Root Causes of JavaScript Test Flakiness

 • Increasing global timeouts to mask underlying async race conditions

-• Using deprecated page.waitForTimeout() for hard delays instead of state-based waits
+• Using page.waitForTimeout() for hard delays instead of state-based waits — this is an anti-pattern that hides flakiness

 • Failing to account for CSS transitions or layout shifts that temporarily block interaction